WHAT EXACTLY IS A EULOGY?

 Next, time for some personal reflection.
 Sit down with a pen and pad and note down all the stories that mean a lot to you.
 And remember – these can be funny!
 Finding the moments when your loved one brought a smile to your face and laughter to your life, is key to writing your eulogy.

 Of course, be sensitive to everyone’s feelings.
 If you think anyone might be embarrassed by a story, even the deceased, please avoid it.
 If in doubt, remain tactful.

 Once you have a list of your own stories, gather your friends & family and find out more about their stories.

 Sometimes, it’s nice to email your loved one’s old friends and colleagues so they can contribute to areas of their life that you may not be familiar with.
-Not only will this give you even more material for a perfect eulogy it can be comforting discovering other people’s memories and finding our more about your dearest’s life.
+Not only will this give you even more material for a perfect eulogy it can also be comforting to discover other people’s memories and find out more about your dearest’s life.

 WRITING A EULOGY

 Now for the tough bit.
 Putting together all those heart-warming stories, those surprising facts, all those little details that helped make your loved one a truly unique and special person.